healthenabled/gdhi-app-version2/README.md

   - [QA](https://github.com/healthenabled/gdhi-app-version2/deployments/activity_log?environment=QA)
   - [Showcase](https://github.com/healthenabled/gdhi-app-version2/deployments/activity_log?environment=SHOWCASE)
   - [Production](https://github.com/healthenabled/gdhi-app-version2/deployments/activity_log?environment=PROD)
 - We use `github actions` to configure our CI.
-The code for the same cane be found in [`.github/workflows`](https://github.com/healthenabled/gdhi-app-version2/tree/main/.github/workflows) directory.
+The code for the same can be found in [`.github/workflows`](https://github.com/healthenabled/gdhi-app-version2/tree/main/.github/workflows) directory.
 - Below is a sequence diagram for CI/CD of the application:
 ```mermaid
   sequenceDiagram;